Overview

 Topic++

-Topic++ is a tool for dealing with application related documents.
+Topic++ is a documentation system designed for U++, but usable for any project.
+Its main purpose is to make dealing with application related documents as easy as possible.
 It can be used to provide RichText resources for applications (including help), to prepare printed manuals and also to document code.
 Most documents you have encountered when dealing with U++ were created and managed using Topic++ (including the website).

-Topic++ topics are parts of packages.
-They are logically divided in several groups - some group names are standardizes, "src" should contain code-reference, "srcdoc" is for other code-related documents, "app" are document resources for applications.
+Topic++ documents (usually called just "topics") are organized in topic groups that are parts of packages.
+They are logically divided in several groups - some group names are standardized, "src" should contain code-reference, "srcdoc" is for other code-related documents, "app" are document resources for applications.

 U++ library is capable of including topics into target executable and exploiting them in user code.
 To see how this can be done, see "Topic" reference example.

-D Topic title.
-This can be used when using document resource.
+B Topic title.
+Will be displayed when using document as resource.

-F Label - code reference.
-This field connects actual paragraph with some source code element.
+D Code reference.
+Connects actual paragraph with some source code element.

 Topic++ is directly connected with Assist++ system to create and provide documentation of code elements.
 Each paragraph of topic can be connected with one code element using the paragraph label (F in Topic++ window description).
 This label contains unique code element signature - this way the paragraph can be connect with unambiguous code element.

-To document the code element, press icon (or hit Insert key).
+To document one or more code elements from Topic++ editor, press icon.
 Topic++ will bring the code browser dialog:

 In order to detect problems with documentation, you can use two tools.
 Query in code browser dialog can be setup to display undocumented elements.
 "Find broken references" operation - or Ctrl+F3 - searches through current group topic and detects any broken code references in paragraph labels.